 Italy is also looking to improve city Wi-Fi access; Rome and Venice are continuing to develop and expand services, some free for now, some at a daily or weekly rate for temporary access.

 Paid and free Wi-Fi hot spots can be found in major airports and train stations, and shopping centers; they're most likely be free in bars or cafés that want your business.

 Provincia Wi-Fi.
-For use with Italian cell phones only, this service offers the ability to surf the internet free (for now) with a daily limit of 300MB of total traffic.
-Users must register online at any hotspot.
+In Rome, this service offers the ability to surf the internet free with a daily limit of 300MB of total traffic.
 06/4040 9434. www.provincia.roma.it/percorsitematici/innovazione-tecnologica/.

 With the advent of mobile phones, public pay phones are becoming increasingly scarce in Italy, but they can be found at train and subway stations, main post offices, and in some bars.
 In rural areas, town squares usually have a pay phone.
 These require a scheda telefonica.

 Calling Italy from Abroad